mdjahidhasan009/React-Note/ref/ref.md

         export default RefsMistake;
     ```
   We should not use `querySelector` to get the DOM element.
 Instead, we should use refs.
 Because
-    * `querySelector` is not aware of React's render and commit phase.
-Refs are aware of React's render and commit phase.
+    * **`querySelector` is not aware of React's render and commit phase**.
+Refs are aware of React's render and commit
+      phase.
 So, we can use refs to get the DOM element.
     * **Vulnerable to DOM changes.** We have write specific selector to get the element.
-If the element is moved, the selector will break.
+If the element is moved, the
+      selector will break.
 Like this

         ```jsx
             function RefsMistake(props) {